Property Maintenance 101: A Guide to Examples, Benefits & Jobs

 Certifications for Property Maintenance Professionals

-The CPM program is one of the most esteemed credentials in the field of property management.
-Awarded by the Institute of Real Estate Management, this certification will provide the necessary knowledge for you to optimize the value of any property and can potentially help you earn twice the amount of an average property manager’s salary.
-Unfortunately, qualifying for this program isn’t exactly simple.
+• Certified Property Manager (CPM): Awarded by the Institute of Real Estate Management, this certification will provide the necessary knowledge for you to optimize the value of any property and can potentially help you earn twice the amount of an average property manager’s salary.
 Requirements include trainees to have a real estate license and two years’ minimum experience.
-Pricing is also high, falling between $7,500 to $8,500 in total costs and fees.

-The CAM credential is offered by the National Apartment Association and is among the best programs you can take if you’re planning to deal solely with residential communities or apartment buildings (as opposed to commercial property).
+• Certified Apartment Manager (CAM): The National Apartment Association awards the CAM credential, which is among the best programs you can take if you’re planning to deal solely with residential communities or apartment buildings (as opposed to commercial properties).
 Among the requirements for this certification are a series of relevant courses, final project completion and an evaluation test.
-Pricing for the Certified Apartment Manager credential is $865 for members of the NAA.

-Similar to the CPM program, the Residential Management Professional credential requires trainees to have a real estate license, two years’ minimum experience in the property maintenance field and have experience managing 100 units during their candidacy period.
+• Residential Management Professional (RMP): Similar to the CPM program, the Residential Management Professional credential requires trainees to have a real estate license, two years’ minimum experience in the property maintenance field and have experience managing 100 units during their candidacy period.
 Extended by the National Association of Residential Property Managers (NARPM), this organization focuses on certifying property managers in ethics and professional standards of conduct.
-Pricing for this designation is just $150.

-The CMCA program is awarded by the Community Association Managers International Certification Board, and is considered to be one of the most useful and practical certifications available to property managers.
-Members of the organization are regularly updated on property management and state laws to ensure compliance, and those who earn the certification manage condo and homeowner associations, co-ops and resort communities, to name a few.
-The cost, covering the application fee, exam and the first year of certification is $315.
+• Certified Manager of Community Associations (CMCA): The Community Association Managers International Certification Board awards this certification, considered to be one of the most useful and practical certifications available to property managers.
+Members of the organization are regularly updated on property management and state laws to ensure compliance.

 Why worry when you can Coast?